Aug

 To put it another way, at the time of the end, the saints will be, in effect, prey for the Devil.

-So, in the story, the protagonist serves God and engages in spiritual battle against the Devil, but at first she is the one who is hunted as prey.
+So, the protagonist works as a nun and a nurse, and ultimately engages in battle against the Devil, but at first she is the one that is hunted as prey.

 Prey for the Devil (2022) trailer 1